-The White Princess is a Philodendron variety with dazzling green and white foliage.
+The White Princess Philodendron is a variety with dazzling green and white foliage.
 Take this gorgeous plant indoors – it thrives best under bright indirect sunlight.

 Its low-maintenance nature makes it perfect for first-time plant parents.
 Just place your Philodendron White Princess in a humid environment to ensure that it stays plump and thriving.